Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there? I have, too.

 When a searcher clicks a PPC ad they know they are immediately going to go where they want to go.
 At least that’s the hope with optimized PPC ads.

 Google AdWords is the giant when it comes to paid advertising, with millions of businesses worldwide investing time and significant money with the search engine and advertisers can enjoy these benefits.

-Google AdWords helps you reach new customers and grow your business based on building campaigns, bidding on keywords, and matching your ad to a landing page.
-We've already discussed Google AdWords in detail in our PPC Master Class, what we're going to do today is going to be slightly different.
+Google AdWords helps you reach new customers and grow your business based on building campaigns, bidding on keywords, and matching your ad to a post-click landing page.

-For you to achieve a high quality score, you need to create a relevant and engaging landing page experience, which is where most landing pages fall short.
+For you to achieve a high quality score, you need to create a relevant and engaging post-click landing page experience, which is where most post-click landing pages fall short.

-With those elements in mind, let’s analyze two landing pages and their corresponding ads to explain what’s right and what’s wrong as far as the ad and landing page are concerned.
+With those elements in mind, let’s analyze two post-click landing pages and their corresponding ads to explain what’s right and what’s wrong as far as the ad and post-click landing page are concerned.

 I searched for the term “social media scheduling” and these are the results provided to me:

-Let’s first analyze the Sprout Social ad and landing page.
+Let’s first analyze the Sprout Social ad and post-click landing page.
 This is their ad: